 Purpose of the Organization and Alignment with Government Priorities

-BCIB is a provincial Crown corporation incorporated under the Business Corporations Act and directly accountable to the Minister of Finance.
-This Service Plan is aligned with the CBA and the direction provided in BCIB's Mandate Letter.
+BCIB is a provincial Crown corporation incorporated under the Business Corporations Act and directly accountable to the Minister of Infrastructure.
+This Service Plan is aligned with the direction provided in BCIB's Mandate Letter.